LucasAlv3s/LucasAlv3s/README.md

-# Hi, my name is Lucas Alves!
+# Hello, my name is Lucas Alves!
 <p align="center">I ❤️ solve great challenges using tech. <br><br> From backend development using Flask to frontend development using ReactTS, I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
 Today, I'm a <strong>full stack mid-level developer</strong> focused on web development.</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">